Kenwin Cummings

-Kenwin Cummings Jr. (born July 23, 1986) is a former American football linebacker in the National Football League for the New York Jets and Dallas Cowboys.
-He played college football at Wingate University.
+Kenwin Cummings Jr. (born July 23, 1986) is an American former professional football linebacker in the National Football League (NFL) for the New York Jets and Dallas Cowboys.
+He played college football for the Wingate Bulldogs.

-Early years
+Early life

 Cummings attended Purnell Swett High School.
 He accepted a football scholarship from Wingate University, where he played as a defensive lineman.
 As a junior, he posted 66 tackles (24 solo), 9 sacks, 17.5 tackles-for-loss, 3 forced fumbles and 15 quarterback pressures.

 As a senior, he made 71 tackles (fifth in school history).
 He received Don Hansen’s Football Gazette NCAA Division II All-American first-team (2005) and second-team (2006) honors.
 He finished as the school's All-time leader in sacks and tackles for loss.

 In 2019, he was inducted into the Wingate Sports Hall of Fame.